 When getting dedicated servers you also have the option of choosing your location.
 Currently, you can choose from the United States, Europe and Asia.
 The servers in Asia are more expensive add the Entry Server plan is sold out (see below).

 16. Awesome, Unbiased Feedback On Facebook and Twitter

 If you are on the fence about getting a Siteground account make sure you read through these conversations.
 If you do, you’ll start to see a pattern and your hosting decision becomes a no-brainer.
 Some of these posts are in private groups, so to see them you’ll need get into the group (it’s free).
 I’ve also included some of the below as images.

 Here’s a compilation of some Siteground customer feedback on Twitter:

-I hope you’ve found this Siteground Hosting review helpful.
+I hope you’ve found this Siteground review useful.
 I tried to make it as unbiased as possible by using my own experience and feedback/advice on social media.
 If you have any questions at all please leave a comment down below and I’ll respond as soon as I can.
 Also feel free to join the WPLearningLab facebook group, we’d love to see you there!